|Coordinates:||31.0562 N 57.6548 E|

 Name of the plateau means "Scorched Wheat".
 There is a story that the name originated from the following event:

-In 1950ies a caravan with camels bringing a load of wheat was going through the desert from Shahdad to Khorasan.
+In the 1950s a caravan with camels bringing a load of wheat was going through the desert from Shahdad to Khorasan.
 Due to an accident they had to leave the wheat in the desert near the Gandom Beryan hill.
 Few days later drivers of another caravan noted the abandoned load - the grains were scorched due to the heat.
 Since then the hill got its present name.

 Surroundings of Gandom Beryan have otherworldy beauty and lately are turning into a popular eco-tourism place.